Preparedness in the Pacific Islands

 The Pacific ETC preparedness project is receiving funding support from the Office of US Foreign Disaster Assistance (OFDA).
 The Pacific ETC also acknowledges support received from ETC standby partner, MSB.

-The Pacific ETC preparedness project is funded by US/OFDA for activities in 2017 and 2018.
-MSB is also providing standby partner support to the Pacific ETC. Additional funding is sought for other activities and supporters are encouraged to get in touch.
+The Pacific ETC preparedness project is partially funded by USAID/OFDA and the Government of Japan for activities in 2019 and 2020.
+Additional funding is sought for other activities and supporters are encouraged to get in touch.
+With thanks to previous standby partner support provided to the Pacific ETC by MSB.